 Nearest Tube: Bond Street or Piccadilly Circus

 The birthplace of the fashion and cultural revolution during the Swinging 60s, Carnaby Street and the 13 surrounding streets are two minutes away from Oxford Circus and Piccadilly Circus and feature more than 150 brands and over 50 independent restaurants and bars.
 Step under the iconic arch and you'll find an intriguing mix of stores as well as independent boutiques, heritage brands, and new designer names, as well as a choice of restaurants, bars, cafés and great English pubs will real ale, and real history.
-Don't miss Kingly Court just off Carnaby Street.
+Refuel at restaurant hub Kingly Court, just off Carnaby Street.

 Nearest Tube: Oxford Circus or Piccadilly Circus